why-not-try-calmer/openSUSE-docs-revamped-temp/CONTRIBUTING.md

 ```

 ## Clone, edit, test
-1. Clone this repo where you want in your home folder.
+1. Clone this repo to where you want in your home folder by running `git clone https://github.com/openSUSE/openSUSE-docs-revamped-temp.git`.
 2. `cd` to it and run `pipenv install` or `poetry install` to install the dependencies, and then `pipenv shell` or `poetry shell` to run the environment.
-3. finally `cd` to `project` and run you `mkdocs` commands from there.
+3. finally `cd` to `project` and run the `mkdocs` commands from there.
 4. To generate the website from the source files and serve it, run `mkdocs serve`.
 5. View the generated documents in your browser on http://127.0.0.1:8000/.